greenjoe/lambdaFromString/README.md

-# Java 8 Lambda From String
+# Java 8 &ndash; Lambda from String

 Sometimes you may want to load a function from your application configuration file instead of a single value.
 In that case you should probably use Nashorn JavaScript engine that comes with Java 8, as advised by [this stackoverflow answer](http://stackoverflow.com/a/22291144).